Welcome

 5 pm - A Star Trek:The Next Generation Watch Party & Discussion w/Prof. Jon (Donate)

-This week’s episode: The Vengeance Factor
+This week’s episode: Yesterday’s Enterprise

 ? pm - Sunday Soul Social (Following Star Trek) w/Lane